PaddleOCR-VL Usage Tutorial¶

 # Execute on an internet-connected machine

-docker pull ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlepaddle/paddleocr-vl:latest-offline
+docker pull ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlepaddle/paddleocr-vl:latest-nvidia-gpu-offline

 # Save the image to a file

-docker save ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlepaddle/paddleocr-vl:latest-offline -o paddleocr-vl-latest-offline.tar
+docker save ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlepaddle/paddleocr-vl:latest-nvidia-gpu-offline -o paddleocr-vl-latest-nvidia-gpu-offline.tar

 # Transfer the image file to the offline machine